Jews as the chosen people: Rabbinic views

-Further interpretations

-The following section contains information from the Jewish Encyclopedia, originally published between 1901–1906, which is in the public domain.
+Within Judaism, the status as a "chosen people" does not connote ethnic supremacy, nor does it preclude a belief that God has a relationship with other peoples—rather, Judaism holds that God had entered into a covenant with all humankind, and that Jews and non-Jews alike have a relationship with God.
+Biblical references as well as rabbinic literature support this view: Moses refers to the "God of the spirits of all flesh", the Tanakh (Hebrew Bible) also identifies prophets outside the community of Israel and the prophet Jonah is explicitly told to go prophesize to the non-Jewish people of Nineveh.
+Jewish tradition is clear that there were interactions of non-Jewish prophets with God which are not recounted in the Torah.
+Based on these statements and stories, some rabbis theorized that, in the words of Natan'el al-Fayyumi, a Yemenite Jewish theologian of the 12th century, "God permitted to some people that which he forbade to others ... [and] God sends a prophet to every people according to their own language."
+(Levine, 1907/1966) The Mishnah states that "Humanity was produced from one man, Adam, to show God's greatness.
+When a man mints a coin in a press, each coin is identical.
+But when the King of Kings, the Holy One, blessed be He, creates people in the form of Adam not one is similar to any other" (Mishnah Sanhedrin 4:5).

 According to the Rabbis, "Israel is of all nations the most willful or headstrong one, and the Torah was to give it the right scope and power of resistance, or else the world could not have withstood its fierceness."

 "The Lord offered the Law to all nations; but all refused to accept it except Israel."

 How do we understand "A Gentile who consecrates his life to the study and observance of the Law ranks as high as the high priest", says R. Meïr, by deduction from Lev. xviii.
 5; II Sam. vii.
 19; Isa. xxvi.
 2; Ps. xxxiii.
 1, cxviii.
 20, cxxv.
 4, where all stress is laid not on Israel, but on man or the righteous one.

 Maimonides states: It is now abundantly clear that the pledges Hashem made to Avraham and his descendants would be fulfilled exclusively first in Yitzchak and then in Yaakov, Yitzchak son.
 This is confirmed by a passage that states, "He is ever mindful of His covenant ... that He made with Avraham, swore to Yitzchak, and confirmed in a decree for Yaakov, for Yisrael, as an eternal covenant."

 The Gemara states this regarding a non-Jew who studies Torah [his 7 mitzvot] and regarding this, see Shita Mekubetzes, Bava Kama 38a who says that this is an exaggeration.
 In any case, this statement was not extolling the non-Jew.
 The Rishonim explain that it is extolling the Torah.